Kranthisai85/Class_ERP_Master/README.md

 Backend assignment for HomeJam

- ***I have Submitted this assignment in the ZIP File. please take time running the code using python.***
+ ***I have Uploaded this assignment in the ZIP File. please take time running the code using python.***

 Hi! 👋